Addendum 28th September + Addendum 29th September + Addendum 10th June 2018

 It is never easy to comment about sentencing of criminal cases and no two cases are identical.
 The approach of Judge Pringle to this case seems to be supportable in all the known circumstances.
 Whether she can complete her degree studies at Oxford is a matter for that University to decide.
 Also, she would have to disclose this conviction should she ever apply for registration as a medical practitioner.

 The publication of sentencing remarks is to be welcomed as a counter to the irresponsible reporting of many cases.
-Even with the availability of sentencing remarks, the FULL picture is not always available in the detail that it is to sentencers.
+Even with the availability of sentencing remarks, the FULL picture is not always available in the degree of detail that is available to sentencers.

 For a contrary view of the case see The Guardian 27th September where Afua Hirsch comments - "Judges are quite capable of seeing offenders as human beings, capable of